 The Company also has tax benefits from the Ceará Industrial Development Fund (FDI) until August 2023, corresponding to 75% of the ICMS tax due, adjusted by the long term interest rate, and amortization with a 99% discount, after a one-month grace period.

 In addition, the Company has benefits within the scope of the Program for Supporting the Industrial Development of Rio Grande do Norte – PROADI granted until October 2028, in the form of financing equivalent to 75% of the ICMS tax.
 Financing is subject to an annual interest at the rate of 3% and monetary restatement based on the reference rate (TR) variation.
 Amortization of the installments will occur with a 99% discount of the restated amount, after a two-month grace period.

 The loss of tax benefits or the Company’s failure to renew them may negatively affect its results.

-Historically, the Company’s operating results reflect the effect of seasonality of sales.
-The share price may be affected by these variations.
+The Company’s operating results reflect the effect of seasonality of sales.

 The Company’s operating results present a significant variation from quarter to quarter and we believe that these variations will continue to occur in the future.
 These variations are caused by the seasonality of some products’ sales and the sensitivity of the apparel manufacturing and retail markets to macroeconomic conditions.
-Historically, the Company’s revenue and profitability reach their highest levels during Christmas and other special dates.
-However, during Carnival there is a substantial decline in sales.
+During Carnival, for example, there is a substantial decline in sales.
 In addition, since a large share of the products offered by the Company may be considered unessential, the sector tends to have negative results during periods of economic stagnation.
 Any long-lasting reduction in consumer goods purchase may adversely affect the Company’s business and operating results.

 Climate variations may have a negative impact on the Company’s operating result.